-(3) Annual Revenue, Adjusted EBITDA and Revenue Mix are based on the mid-point of 2018 Outlook range provided in the Company's Earnings Release dated August 9, 2018, and adjusted for the impact of the TPx, CenturyLink, CableSouth, and National MSO dark fiber lease transactions, which are assumed to have occurred on January 1, 2018.
-There can be no assurance that our actual results will not differ materially from these estimates.

-(4) Excludes amortized revenues from tenant capital improvements.

-(5) Customers represent Customer Connections, both fiber and microwave, and exclude Connections related to Talk America.
+- (1) Information as of April 30, 2015 - (2) Capital Deployed, Customers and Strand Miles are as of September 30, 2018 and give effect for the acquisition of TPx, the CenturyLink transaction, including anchor tenant and additional lease-up activity, the CableSouth transaction, and the acquisition of ITS, which are assumed to have occurred on January 1, 2018. - (3) Annual Revenue, Adjusted EBITDA and Revenue Mix are based on the mid-point of 2018 Outlook range provided in the Company's Earnings Release dated November 1, 2018, and are adjusted for the impact of the TPx, CenturyLink, CableSouth, National MSO dark fiber lease, and ITS transactions, which are assumed to have occurred on January 1, 2018.
+There can be no assurance that our actual results will not differ materially from these estimates. - (4) Excludes amortized revenues from tenant capital improvements. - (5) Customers represent Customer Connections, both fiber and microwave, and exclude Connections related to Talk America.